The Capizzi College

 The college library, organized as Temple of Knowledge, contains almost all the works that constituted the humanistic culture of the XVIII century.

 After being been shut for over forty years, was reopened to the public only a few decades ago.
+Also this precious property exists for the will of the founder of the college.

 When in 1767, by order of Ferdinand III , the Jesuits were chased out of Sicily, while everyone was trying to take possession of their State goods, to the Capizzi were given several volumes confiscated from the Company libraries of Palermo, very precious book property indeed, part of which is today kept into the College library.

 The shelves, filled with over 21 thousand volumes, between scientific, literary, philosophical and theological texts, offer precious editions of very great interest that gives a clear testimony of the degree of culture reached in the life of the college.
-Among the works of inestimable value is worth mentioning an

 Aristotle of 1561,